 Originated in the middle of the 12th century.
 In 1152 Eleonore of Aquitaine (1122-1204) married Henry Plantagenet Count of Anjou (1133-1189).
 Eleonore brought among other things as a dowry

 on.
 When her husband ascended the throne of England in 1154 as King Henry II, he made claim to large parts of France.
 Thus began the more than 300 years long dispute between England and France with the Hundred Years War (1337-1453) as a highlight.
-About the port Bordeaux wines were shipped to England at the time of English rule on a large scale.
-It is no coincidence that, as a consequence, major trading companies established themselves here, where the wines were added
+Through the port of Bordeaux wines were shipped to England at the time of the English rule on a large scale.
+It is no coincidence that, as a result, major trading companies established themselves here, where the wines were added